-BUSINESS PROCESS INNOVATION CONCENTRATION (12 CREDITS)
+BUSINESS PROCESS INNOVATION CONCENTRATION (9 CREDITS)

 Business process management centers on understanding the need to change the focus of organizations from functional silos to integrated end-to-end business processes in order to gain a competitive advantage.
-Students selecting this concentration must complete the following courses:
+This concentration may be earned online.

-Credits BPI 600 Business Process Management 3.0 BPI 620 Business Process Strategy & Innovation 3.0 BPI 650 Business Process Monitoring & Controls 3.0 IS 601 Process Analysis & Process Automation 3.0
+BPI 600 Business Process Management 3.0 BPI 620 Business Process Strategy & Innovation 3.0 BPI 650 Business Process Intelligence 3.0 IS 601 Process Analysis & Process Automation 3.0